Northern Illinois University: Athletics

-The Northern Illinois Huskies are a member of the NCAA Division I Football Bowl Subdivision and the Mid-American Conference.
+The Northern Illinois Huskies are a member of the NCAA Division I Football Bowl Subdivision and the Mountain West Conference for football and Horizon League for Olympic sports.
 The athletic program is made up of seven men's sports and 10 women's sports.
 NIU was a member of the Illinois Intercollegiate Athletic Conference from 1920 to 1967.
 The NIU Huskies are represented by two mascots: Victor E. Huskie, a person wearing a Siberian Husky costume, and Mission, a live Siberian Husky.